ChristinaLK/swc-lessons/script_capstone/README.md

 you to choose which axis you're running on.
 * I was inconsistent - I used `filename` as an argument to the function, but not the `option`, even tho both change.
+* Genuine typos included forgetting a colon after my function defintion.
+Demonstrative errors included running script w/o input file and getting index error.
+* This took ~ 1 hr and 20 min.
+* I had people use plaintext editors of choice and that didn't seem to throw anyone for a loop, really.
+* Screen real estate is hard - I had to have everything big enough to be seen, which meant that I couldn't have each window (shell/editor) on half the screen, which would have been better.
+You don't need much shell real estate, since you're just running the same command over and over.